rinriukato/HertzBot/README.md

 ## Closing Remarks
 The points are ultimately meaningless as they currently have no real value or usage within the box context.
-Just have fun and mess around with it.
+Just have fun and mess around with it